+Format: Seminar

 Prerequisite: Students must complete at least two years of

+university study (minimum 10 full credits) prior to

+enrolment.

+5 5 7 7

-NOTE: No more than two studies classes (one full credit) can be taken for credit towards the Contemporary Studies Programme.
+NOTE: No more than two studies courses (one full credit) can be taken for credit towards the Contemporary Studies Programme.
 Students can enrol only once in CTMP 3411.03.